 Welcome to Week 33!
-You’re now less than two months away from your due date.
-It won’t be long until you’re on weekly visits to your healthcare provider, and it will seem like everything is about to happen all at once.
-Until then, remember to practice good self-care, and don’t be afraid to ask for help from your support network when you need it.
+You are now less than two months away from your due date.
+It won’t be long until you are visiting your healthcare provider every week, and it will soon start to seem like everything is happening at once.
+Until then, remember to look after yourself and don’t be afraid to ask for help from your support network when you need it.

-At this point in your pregnancy, the focus will begin to shift toward delivery—and looking for signs of possible premature delivery.
-Any labor that begins before Week 37 is considered premature labor.
-About 11.4 percent of babies worldwide are considered preterm.
+At this point in your pregnancy, the focus will begin to shift toward delivery, with your doctor monitoring for signs of possible premature labour.
+Any labour that begins before Week 37 is considered to be premature.
+About 11.4% of babies worldwide are born prematurely.

-A number of factors will cause a true preterm labor and possibly delivery, although it’s worth noting that many women who go into preterm labor will still deliver at 37 weeks.
-If you do go into preterm labor, you should contact your healthcare provider immediately, so he or she can recommend your next steps.
-This might include going into a hospital for monitoring and an exam to make sure that you’re not dehydrated, that your bag of water isn’t broken, and that there are no infections or bleeding.
-If it looks like you’re actually going to deliver, you’ll also be given steroids that will help mature your baby’s lungs and better prepare your baby for delivery.
+A number of factors contribute to premature labour and possible early delivery; however, it is worth considering that many women who go into premature labour will still deliver at, or after, 37 weeks.
+If you think you have gone into labour and it is before 37 weeks, you should contact your healthcare provider immediately, so he or she can recommend what steps to take next.
+This might involve going into hospital for monitoring and investigative procedures to check that you are not dehydrated, that your waters haven’t broken, and that there are no infections or bleeding.
+If your labour cannot be delayed and premature delivery becomes inevitable, you will be given steroids to help mature your baby’s lungs and better prepare him or her for delivery.

-While this can be alarming, try not to interpret every new symptom as a sign of premature labor.
-For example, numbness in your feet and legs around now is common and caused by your uterus compressing your nerves.
-It is not usually a sign of a deeper, underlying issue.
+Whilst this can all sound quite alarming, in truth, premature labour is not that common and you should try to avoid interpreting every new symptom as a sign of premature labour.
+One new symptom that you might be experiencing from week 33 onwards is numbness in your feet and legs.
+This is usually caused by your significantly enlarged uterus compressing the nerves that supply your lower limbs and is seldom a sign of a deeper, underlying issue.

-With a fetal age of 31 weeks, your baby can weigh as much as 4 lbs. and measure almost 18 inches from head to toe.
-With his or her arms and legs tucked in, your baby is just about the size of a pineapple.
+With a foetal age of 31 weeks, your baby can weigh as much as 1.8 KG and measure almost 46cm from head to toe.
+With his or her arms and legs tucked in, your baby is about the size of a pineapple.

-Your baby’s main job now is to grow and put the final touches on the lungs, circulatory system, and brain and nervous system.
-You can expect your baby to gain about a half a pound a week from now until delivery; the average newborn is just over 7 lbs.
+Your baby’s main job now is to grow and finalise the development of their lungs, circulatory system, and brain and nervous system.
+Your baby will gain an average of 0.2 KG a week from now until delivery; with the average newborn weighing between 3 and 3.2 KGs.

 As your baby has continued to grow, the amount of amniotic fluid has steadily decreased.
-By now, the baby is surrounded by only a pint or two of amniotic fluid.
+By week 33, your baby will be surrounded by less than one litre of amniotic fluid.

 “Things like skin-to-skin and breastfeeding can absolutely be done when your baby is in the NICU, and have actually been shown to get your baby healthier more quickly.”